 I ask…is it really cheaper?
 Are the shortcuts worth the havoc they wreak on the our reputation as data stewards?
 Quick and dirty is, just as it reads, both quick and DIRTY.
 That dirt equates to tech debt, and that’s gonna cost, with interest.

 Gone are the days of the monolithic data warehouse storing ALL of the company’s data.
 Now our data is spread across disparate systems; stored on different platforms and at varying quality levels.
 Not all data needs to be, or should be, in the data warehouse.
 But make no mistake about it, the body of data itself is still a single logical instance, and as such needs to be distributed across your chosen platforms in a way that reduces duplication and logic-forking, optimizes storage and compute, and remains easy to use for everyone in the organization.

 I’ll say it a different way; the data needs remain the same.
 The tooling has changed.
 I’d argue that the data needs have never really fundamentally changed over the years.
-It isn’t a new thing of users to want data as close to real time as possible; we just couldn’t oblige.
+It isn’t a new thing of users to want data as close to real time as possible; we just couldn’t oblige with the older technological solutions.
 Enabling technology is only feeding a need that’s already been there since the start.

 You can’t blame data warehousing for poor management or incompetent practitioners.
 The methodology works.
 Like anything, it has pros and cons, but IT WORKS.
 That’s a fact that can’t be debated.
 Whether or not it’s right for you and whether or not you’re skilled enough to implement it yourself or are savvy enough to hire the skills is another story altogether, one which I’ll touch on in a subsequent post.